Jerey/image-to-pdf-and-txt/README.md

 1. Collect a list of pdfs to be produced.
 2. Rotate the image.
 Often the text is a bit skew, if one takes the images by hand, through which the OCR result tends to be worse.
 3. Extract the text and store it to a text file.
-4. Takt eh rotated images and store it to a pdf.
+4. Take the rotated images and store them to a pdf.

+> The image skew correction currently only allows skew values of ±5&deg;.
+This can be adapted by changing the `limit` of `get_rotation_angle`.
+But by increasing this value, the calculation time increases.

 ### Docker Run